capprogram/2021bootcamp/git-prep.md

 2. Give us your username so we can invite you to join the `capprogram` organization.

-3. Visit https://github.com/capprogram to accept the invitation to join the team for the `2021bootcamp` repository.
+3. Visit https://github.com/capprogram to accept the invitation to join the `capprogram` organization.

 # 2. Install Git